lkm14001/weather-app/README.md

+# Weather App

+# Tools Used - React.js, Redux-Toolkit, Material UI

+API used - https://weatherapi-com.p.rapidapi.com/forecast.json --> used for getting data of weather forecast
+            https://weatherapi-com.p.rapidapi.com/search.json --> used for getting data of the location searched

+1. Created redux Slice for weather with reducer functions for changing the state of the application
+2. fetched the data and retrieved the state Using useAppDispatch and useAppSelector hooks in the components.

+# Material UI - www.mui.com

+# Clone this repository using git clone <rep url>
+# run `npm i` command after changing the directory into the cloned folder.
+# And then run command `npm start` to start the application.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.